ANZAC Day Kokoda Treks 2019

 For those wishing to do a Fast Kokoda Track during ANZAC Day please go to our Fast Kokoda Local Led page.

-For those wishing to do the Track and visit the Northern Beaches please click here to learn more about Kokoda and Northern Beaches Trek.
+For those wishing to do the Kokoda Trail and visit the Northern Beaches please click here to learn more about Kokoda and Northern Beaches Trek.

 Finally if you would like to see many of the significant battlesites of the Kokoda campaign, but do not wish to trek, then why not join our Non Trekking Kokoda Tour.
 Click here for more information.